Sustainable Communities Challenge Fund

 Applications from organizations of Mi’kmaq peoples, African Nova Scotians, racialized peoples, immigrants, Acadians, individuals living on low incomes, individuals living with disabilities, older adults, youth, 2SLGBTQ+, and women will be favorably considered.

-There are low-barrier supports to participate, available to projects that directly involve and benefit equity-deserving communities who disproportionately experience the negative effects of climate change and face barriers to mitigation efforts.
+Low-barrier supports can be made available, on a case-by-case basis, to projects that directly involve and or benefit equity-deserving communities who disproportionately experience the negative effects of climate change and face barriers to mitigation efforts.

 Projects in the Mitigation Stream seek to avoid and reduce greenhouse gas emissions and contribute to Nova Scotia’s targets for emission reduction.
 Focus areas under this stream include: